Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: System Design

 \item[(d)] \textbf{Memory Update.} Each movement, arrival, activity, and dialogue is recorded as a structured short-term memory event, which is compressed into long-term memory by the LLM once a threshold is reached.

 \item[(e)] \textbf{Rendering.} The environment is visualized from the target agent's perspective, showing agent positions, activity labels, and dialogue bubbles in real-time. \end{itemize}

 Users can speak to agents within this visualization.
-Agent responses are generated by the LLM using role settings, dual-track memory, and dialogue history.
-If the agent accepts user-suggested actions (e.g., moving to a location or performing an activity), behavior planning is triggered immediately, allowing the user's influence to be visible in real time.
+Agent responses are generated by the active inference backend using role settings, dual-track memory, and dialogue history.
+If the agent accepts user-suggested actions (e.g., moving to a location or performing an activity), the sandbox immediately recomputes the plan and updates the world state, allowing the user's influence to be visible in real time.